sarthakregmi/Sentinel-1--Flood-Detection/README.md

-It includes the python codes for downloading the Sentinel 1 as well as Sentinel 2 data from the given shp files or geojson files.The images are processed using the Snappy library.
+It includes the python codes for downloading the Sentinel 1 as well as Sentinel 2 data from the given shp files or geojson files.The images are processed and possible flood areas are detected using the Snappy library.